 The hands-on art lessons at Creative Workshop are taught by artist-teachers and are frequently inspired by the works on display at the museum.
 For over 70 years they have been inspiring, challenging, and motivating people of all ages.

-Studio 34 is first and foremost a teaching and retail space that carries glass in all of its forms, as well as metals, tools, books, Paragon kilns, finds, and other items.
+First and foremost Studio 34 is a teaching and retail space that carries glass in all of its forms, as well as metals, tools, books, Paragon kilns, finds, and other items.
 The studio is not open during regular business hours so contact them if you want to check out the items they have for sale or are interested in lessons.

-Paint Class Wine Glass hosts wine and painting parties operating out of an art studio and also conduct entertaining live painting events in the city and the surrounding suburbs.
+Paint Class Wine Glass hosts wine and painting parties operating out of an art studio and also conducts entertaining live painting events in the city and the surrounding suburbs.
 Given that wine is involved in their lessons it is fair to say they might be a bit more casual than some of the others on the list.

-The Art Hub of Rochester is a cultural center for modern art innovation and creativity.
 Pinot’s Palette studios offer a training approach that gives you significant experience as well as the confidence to deal with any circumstance.
 For open-to-the-public studio events you must be at least 18 years old though children aged 13 and above are welcome if accompanied by an adult.

 Studios For Rent Near You